 The John and Mable Ringling Museum of Art

 I had no idea that John Ringling was more than a circus showman -- that he had a deep love for art, as well.
 Color me surprised when I learned that in 1930, he and his wife opened six year’s worth of art collections to the public: creating The John & Mable Ringling Museum of Art in hopes of encouraging worldly curiosity.

 A replica of Michelangelo's David can be noticed through glass doors upon entry, with an elaborate palace courtyard below him.
-I strolled between crisp, squared landscaping as the clouds slowly drifted over salmon-colored arches and noticed sculptures dotted along the second-story balcony's perimeter.
+I strolled between crisp landscaping as the clouds drifted over salmon-colored arches, and noticed sculptures lining the second-story balcony's perimeter.
 It was as if they were there to watch us fall in love with the work surrounding us.

 The museum itself houses some of the United States' most distinguished art collections.
 In the style of a Renaissance palace, the museum has 21 original art galleries, a Center for Asian Art, and its first gallery for contemporary art (the latter two established in 2016).